ghostfighter50/FlaskApp/README.md

 ## Overview

-This API is designed for university environments, offering secure endpoints to manage users, courses, enrollments, and grades.
-Its modular design and clear separation between roles make it both powerful and scalable.
+The University Management API offers secure endpoints to manage users, courses, enrollments, and grades.
+With differentiated access roles (Administrator, Professor, Student) and state-of-the-art security protocols, this API is designed to meet the complex needs of modern academic institutions.

 ## Features

 - **User Authentication:**
-    - Login using JWT tokens
+    - Secure login using JWT tokens.
-    - User registration (initiated by administrators)
+    - Administrator-initiated user registration.
-    - Password change functionality
+    - Password management and change functionality.

 - **User Management:**
-    - Administrators can list, search, create, update, and delete users.
+    - Full CRUD operations for Administrators.
-    - Professors and individual users have tailored access to user information.
+    - Role-based data access tailored for Professors and individual users.

+- **Data Security:**
+    - AES-256 encryption for sensitive fields.
+    - Optimized querying with stored email hashes.

 - **Course Management:**
-    - Create, update, and delete courses (for Administrators and Professors).
-    - All authenticated users can search and view course listings.
+    - Endpoints for course creation, updates, and deletion.
+    - Comprehensive course listings accessible to all authenticated users.

 - **Enrollment:**
-    - Students can join or leave courses.
-    - Professors and administrators can review all students enrolled in a course.
+    - Enrollment and course drop features for students.
+    - Oversight capabilities for Professors and Administrators on enrollment processes.

 - **Grade Management:**
-    - Professors and Administrators can assign, update, list, and delete student grades.
-    - Retrieve grade reports per student for a specific course.
+    - Grade assignment, updates, and deletion by Professors and Administrators.
+    - Detailed student and course grade reports.

+- **Modern Frontend:**
+    - A professional React Vite interface.
+    - Axios is used on the client to handle API communications, ensuring fast and reliable data exchanges.

 ## Technology Stack